sabiqali/STRr10ToolKit/README.md

 * str_length: The estimated size of the repeat expansion.
 * haplotype: The haplotype of the current read.
 NOTE: needs to be pre-processed by a tool which outputs ```HP``` bam tags.
 * in_repeat_avg_methylation: The average methylation in the repeat expansion at the locus.
-* in_repeat_min_methylation: The average methylation in the repeat expansion at the locus.
+* in_repeat_min_methylation: The minimum methylation in the repeat expansion at the locus.
-* in_repeat_max_methylation: The average methylation in the repeat expansion at the locus.
+* in_repeat_max_methylation: The maximum methylation in the repeat expansion at the locus.
-* upstream_avg_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_avg_methylation: The average methylation in the region upstream of the locu.
-* upstream_min_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_min_methylation: The minimum methylation in the region upstream of the locus.
-* upstream_max_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_max_methylation: The maximum methylation in the region upstream of the locus.
-* downstream_avg_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_avg_methylation: The average methylation in the region downstream of the locus.
-* downstream_min_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_min_methylation: The minimum methylation in the region downstream of the locus.
-* downstream_max_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_max_methylation: The maximum methylation in the region downstream of the locus.

 ## Contact